Skip to main content

 Most positioning problems are decision problems disguised as messaging problems.
 Leadership has not decided yet, so the marketing team cannot say it with force.

-Positioning becomes more valuable when content production is abundant because judgment, contrast, and specificity are scarce.
+Positioning becomes more valuable when production is cheap, because judgment, contrast, and specificity stay scarce.

 Budget scrutiny